 Job Opportunities

-You can work across many areas on campus—libraries, labs, offices, student services, and more.
+You can work across many areas on campus, such as libraries, labs, offices, student services, and more.
 Some off-campus nonprofit roles may also qualify.
-Students may work:

-- Up to 20 hours/week during the semester
+- Students may work up to 20 hours/week during the semester.

-- Students may hold one FWS job at a time with an approved FWS Hiring Packet.
+- Students may hold one Federal Work Study job at a time with an approved Federal Work Study Hiring Packet.

 Federal Direct Loans